TalalChaudhry/Elevator_System/README.md

 # Elevator_System
-NOTE: Only see master branch for the evaluation of the task.
-Using develop branch just to add new features.
-I like the problem :)

 A tool to simulate an Elevator System
 # Requirements
 - Python 3 (Python 2 is enough actually.
 But to display the prints in the example files better, python3 should be used)